 For the Hollandaise Sauce:

 - 125g butter

 - ½ tsp white wine vinegar

 - Lemon juice, salt and pepper to taste

-- First get started on the tart.
+- First, get started on the tart.
 Take your sheet of puff pastry and unroll.
-Using a sharp knife carefully score a boarder about 2cm thick around the edges of the pastry making sure you don’t cut all the way through.
+Using a sharp knife carefully score a border about 2cm thick around the edges of the pastry making sure you don’t cut all the way through.
 This will act as a frame and help to hold the filling in while baking.

 - While the tart is baking make the hollandaise.
 Place the butter into a small saucepan and melt slowly so that the butter separates, spoon off the solids and discard.
 You are left with clarified butter.
 Set aside in a jug until ready to use in step 4.